Our top tips to decorate a Christmas tree like a professional

 A perfectly styled Christmas tree is a thing of beauty.
 Unfortunately, though, our attempts to recreate the magical looks found in a department store window often fall flat — our own fir looking a little sparse or haphazard in comparison.

 But don’t worry.
-With a little planning and an organised approach, decorating a tree like the pros isn’t all that difficult.
+With a little planning and an organised approach, decorating an artificial or real Christmas tree like a pro isn’t all that difficult.
 We’ve put together an easy step-by-step guide to creating a Pinterest-worthy festive display in your own home.

 Decide on real or faux